Yalenka/CryptoDonations/README.md

 ## Note:
 Right now plugin does some bad practices:
-Currency lives in Widget (bad)
+Currency lives in Widget (bad)/
-Lost on reload / level change
+Lost on reload / level change/

 You can fix that by moving the logic to PlayerState!